 Does your cough affect your work, studies, or the everyday things you do?
 Does it cause you to be absent most of the time?
-Absenteeism, in this case, means being absent from normal activity because of a cough that will not let you be productive.
+Absenteeism is being absent from normal activity because of a cough that will not let you be productive.

 A typical cough usually lasts for a few days or a couple of weeks; however, it develops into a chronic cough if it lasts for an extended eight weeks or more.

-Therefore a cough that forces you to be absent from your daily routine means it has already impacted your quality of life.
+If a cough forced you to be absent from your daily routine, it has substantially impacted your quality of life.
 How it affects you will vary from one individual to the other.